How to Improve Your Ecommerce Website’s Security

 Ensure that every web software you use is up-to-date by installing and running software updates as and when they are released.
-These softwares come with critical security patches that you cannot afford not to install.
+This software comes with critical security patches that you cannot afford not to install.
 Hackers aggressively target security holes in older versions of the software.

 4. Encrypt.
 Encrypt.
 Encrypt.

 Encryption ensures that data passing between the browser and your web server remains private.
-As the admin, together with your web users, you can be confident that your login credentials and all personal data you enter will be secure.
+As the admin, together with your online shoppers, you can be confident that your login credentials and all personal or sensitive data you enter will be secure.
 SSL and TLS are among the top encryption protocols.

 Delete old files, plugins, and databases that you no longer require.
 Hackers exploit such points of entry, and many an attack has been initiated from an infected file or plugin.

-6. Scan your website and perform regular audits
+6. Scan your ecommerce website and perform regular audits

 Some things, such as reviewing your password policy and deleting old files and apps, you can do on your own.
-Other such as carrying out comprehensive security audits are best left to the experts.
+Others, such as carrying out comprehensive security audits, are best left to the experts.